 - Families willing and able to care for an older pet.
 This includes time, effort, and finances.
-Many dogs live to a ripe old age, happy, active, and with only minor health issues.
+Many dogs living to a ripe old age are happy, active, and have only minor health issues.
 However, if the aging process starts to catch up with the pooch, his family should be willing and able to put in the extra effort and money into his care.

 Senior Dog Health and Financial Considerations

 Many people believe that senior dogs automatically come with health problems.
-While it's true that older animals, just like older people, may have health issues to consider that younger animals might not.
+It's true that older animals, just like older people, may have health issues to consider that younger animals might not.

 (We should note that younger animals can have health issues too.
 Being young doesn't always mean perfect health, unfortunately.
 Taking care of health issues is just a part of being a pet owner!)

-Treating illness or injury always comes with a financial responsibility too.
+Treating illness or injury always comes with financial responsibility, too.
 The adoptive family should be prepared to manage any known health issues their new canine friend has, as well as any that might be found (or might develop) as they continue to age.

 Many senior dogs continue to lead active and healthy lives.
 Watching them happily basking in their retirement years is a great joy!